Proteomics Sample Prep & Submission

-Please read!
-Keratin contamination can be extremely detrimental to mass spectrometry analysis of your protein.
-Keratin can be found in circulating lab air in the form of skin flakes and hair (i.e. dust).
-Therefore, when preparing your samples for submission take extra care to work in a clean area, wear gloves at all times, and keep all materials (including gel apparatus, buffers, tubes, etc.) covered and free of dust.
+For mass spec-based proteomics, the presence of certain contaminants can be extremely detrimental.
+The main offenders are keratin (from skin/hair/dust), detergents and some polymers.
+As keratin can be found in circulating lab air as well as on our person, it is important to take extra care to work in a clean area, wear gloves at all times, and keep all materials (including gel apparatus, buffers, tubes, etc.) covered and free of dust.
+More detailed tips can be found here.

-Samples may be submitted dry or in solution.
+Protein extracts or purified proteins that are in-solution may be submitted dry or in-solution.
 If submitting samples dry, please indicate the estimated amount of total protein by weight.
-If submitting samples in solution, please indicate the solvent/buffer and the total protein concentration.
+If submitting samples in solution, please indicate the components of the solvent/buffer and the total protein concentration.
+Our standard, in-solution digest requires 30-50µg of total protein (50µg is best).